Danihosomi/Maratona-de-Luizacao/README.md

 # Dependencies
 Our toolchain is mostly based around `Make`, so you will want to have it installed.
-For now, the only to this is if you wish to program it to the FPGA, in which case you should use the Gowin IDE directly on Windows or Linux
+For now, the only exception to this is if you wish to program it to the FPGA, in which case you should use the Gowin IDE directly on Windows or Linux

 ## Firmware
 For compiling the firmware from c code you will need to have the risc-v toolchain installed.
-For MacOS you cand find instructions [here](https://github.com/riscv-software-src/homebrew-riscv), though please note I couldn't install it on
-MacOS Monterey and updated to MacOS Ventura, in which case it installs from precompilled binaries.
+For MacOS you cand find instructions [here](https://github.com/riscv-software-src/homebrew-riscv), though please note I couldn't install it on MacOS Monterey and updated to MacOS Ventura, in which case it installs from precompilled binaries.